byemaxx/MetaX/Docs/MetaX_Cookbook.md

 The merged unit-aware OTF table includes `analysis_unit_id` and the original `Sequence` column.
 MetaX internally derives the unit-aware peptide evidence ID as `analysis_unit_id + "||" + Sequence` when downstream analysis needs a unique peptide identity; `UnitAwareSequence` is not written by default.
 Do not deduplicate unit-aware output by `Sequence` alone.
 Downstream final OTF identity remains Taxon + Function.

-In the GUI, unit-aware mode uses an existing MetaUmbra `unit_aware_manifest.json`, disables the legacy global genome scoring controls, and validates manifest samples against the current peptide table header when possible.
-The duplicate peptide handling selector still applies in unit-aware mode.
+In the GUI, select the MetaUmbra `unit_aware_manifest.json` in the main Peptide Direct to OTF window.
+The Unit-aware Settings dialog does not select a separate manifest; it configures the genome threshold, sample-column matching behavior, missing/empty unit handling, and validates the selected manifest against the current peptide table when possible.
+Unit-aware mode disables the legacy global genome scoring controls, and the duplicate peptide handling selector still applies.
+A manual manifest builder is not implemented yet.

-The Unit-aware Settings dialog currently supports existing manifests only.
-The manual manifest builder tab is a disabled placeholder.

 Example: